SMS-MT Never Delivered When the Subscriber is Offline as per HLR Query.

 In that situation, the IN will interact between the SMSC and the HLR to provide value-added services.

-In other words, the SMSC will send the SRI-SM to OCNCC (MMX module on SLC) and not directly to the HLR.
-MMX will then relay the SRI-SM to the HLR and handle responses back from HLR to SMSC.
+In other words, the SMSC will send the SRI-SM to OCNCC (Messaging Manager (MM) module on the Service Logic Controller (SLC)) and not directly to the HLR.
+MM will then relay the SRI-SM to the HLR and handle responses back from HLR to SMSC.

 Without IN interaction:

 HLR knows that the B-number is offline and responds with NACK and an informServiceCentre (informSC) operation (note: HLR records the Service Center (SC) address for future reference, in this case SMSC address)

 When the B-number comes online again, HLR notifies the SMSC through an alertServiceCentre (alertSC) operation